KhronosGroup/SPIRV-Tools/README.md

   `clang-format version 5.0.0` for SPIRV-Tools.
 Settings are defined by the included [.clang-format](.clang-format) file.

-We intend to maintain a linear history on the GitHub `master` branch.
+We intend to maintain a linear history on the GitHub `main` branch.

 ### Getting the source